 The 61st Regiment, Coast Artillery Corps was organized in May of 1918 at Fort Moultrie, South Carolina.
 In June of 1918 the Regiment moved to Camp Eustis, Virginia, and again in July 1918 to Camp Stuart Virginia.
-On July 17, 1918 the Regiment sailed from Port of Embarkation Newport News, Virginia, ready to board the SS Wilhelmina, the ship they would sail to France on.
-At noon on Thursday, July 18, the Wilhelmina headed out to sea, and landed in St. Nazarre, France.
+On July 17, 1918 the Regiment arrived at the Port of Embarkation Newport News, Virginia, ready to board the SS Wilhelmina, the ship they would sail to France on.
+At noon on Thursday, July 18, the Wilhelmina headed out to sea, and landed in St. Nazarre, France on Jluy 30, 1918.

 While in France the Regiment went to O & T Center (Operation and Training) Center No. 1 at Libourne, France.
 The firing ranged used by O & T Center No. 1 was at Camp de Sourge, France.
 The entire 33rd brigade C.A.C. comprising of the 60th, 61st and the 62nd Regiments took their training here.
 The 60th Regiment used the 155mm G.P.F. guns and the 61st and 62nd used the new 6-inch seacoast guns.

 These 6-inch seacoast guns were removed from Coast Artillery fixed mounts from the United States and also spares from the Navy.
 These guns had special mobile mounts made for them and when the Armistice was signed 72 complete units of the 6-inch type and 26 units of the 5-inch had been sent to France.
 None of these guns ever made it to the Front lines.

-The Regiment returned to the States sailing aboard the Itialian liner Dante Aligihieri from Marseilles, France on Jan 30, 1919 at five o'clock and landed in New York February 15, 1919.
+The Regiment returned to the States sailing aboard the Itialian liner Dante Aligihieri from Marseilles, France on Jan 30, 1919 at five o'clock and landed in New York on February 15, 1919.
 The men of the 61st Artillery were demobilized that same month at Camp Upton, New York.